hande-qmc/hande/documentation/manual/tutorials/canonical.rst

 Running the input file we find

 .. [review] - JSS: is this ever expensive enough to require running in parallel?
+.. [reply]  - FDM: mmm not necessarily, it is essentially embarrassingly parallel
+.. [reply]  - (although not how I've implemented it) so you can get answers way quicker, but theres's no requirement.

 .. code-block:: bash